yyccbb/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* head TA of CS2103T
+* Head TA of CS2103T
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts of students and other TAs
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage students and tutors faster than a typical mouse/GUI driven app
+**Value proposition**: manage students and TAs faster than a typical mouse/GUI driven app

 ### User stories